bcgov/fasstr/README.md

 period will be `NA` if there are missing values.

-Some functions have an argument called `complete_years` which can be used, when set to `TRUE`, to filter out years that have partial datasets (for seasonal or other reasons) and only years with full data are used to calculate statistics.
+Some functions have an argument called `complete_years` which can be used, when set to `TRUE`, to filter out years that have partial data sets (for seasonal or other reasons) and only years with full data are used to calculate statistics.

 ### Examples